dirtdata/dirtdata.github.io/README.md

 This repo is mostly focused on data storing and example documentation, and to be used by other repos.

+## Issues/Flaws/Limitations

+- Unlike [Datahub.io's core data service](https://datahub.io/docs/core-data), DirtData doesn't provide much beyond data and documentation.
+No wrangling, no standardization.
+- Most of this data is most definitely not just ready to use or visualize

 ## TK description stuff

 ### How things are organized (TK)

-Each dataset has a slug, e.g. `us-congress-legislators-current`.
+Each dataset has an `id` , e.g. `us-congress-legislators-current`.

 Each dataset has a subfolder in [data/](data/) corresponding to its slug, e.g. [data/us-congress-legislators-current](data/us-congress-legislators-current).